cawfree/punch/README.md

 # punch
 A graphical programming language which uses the *Spatial Programming Paradigm*.

-Read the full paper [here](https://www.scribd.com/document/330109881/On-Spatial-Programming).
+You can check out the full paper [here](https://www.scribd.com/document/330109881/On-Spatial-Programming).